angystallone/ProbShakemaps/README.md

 NOTE: ```ProbShakemaps``` will rely on the files provided in the folder INPUT_FILES.
 To run it for different events, simply rename the old INPUT_FILES folder and populate a new one from scratch.

-> * TectonicRegionType: as defined in `OpenQuake` tectonic regionalisation.
+> * TectonicRegionType: as defined in OpenQuake tectonic regionalisation.
-> * Magnitude_Scaling_Relationship: as required from `openquake.hazardlib.scalerel`.
+> * Magnitude_Scaling_Relationship: as required from openquake.hazardlib.scalerel.
-> * Rupture_aratio: rupture aspect ratio as required from `openquake.hazardlib.geo.surface.PlanarSurface.from_hypocenter`.
+> * Rupture_aratio: rupture aspect ratio as required from openquake.hazardlib.geo.surface.PlanarSurface.from_hypocenter
-> * ID_Event: `Shakemap` ID of the event.
+> * ID_Event: Shakemap ID of the event.
-> * Vs30file: GMT grd Vs30 file; if not provided, default Vs30 value (760 m/s) is used.
+> * Vs30file: GMT .grd Vs30 file; if not provided, set it to None.
+Default Vs30 value (760 m/s) will be used instead.
-> * CorrelationModel: as required from `openquake.hazardlib.correlation`.
+> * CorrelationModel: as required from openquake.hazardlib.correlation.
-> * CrosscorrModel: as required from `openquake.hazardlib.cross_orrelation`.
+> * CrosscorrModel: as required from openquake.hazardlib.cross_orrelation.
-> * vs30_clustering: `True` value means that Vs30 values are expected to show clustering (as required from `openquake.hazardlib.correlation`).
+> * vs30_clustering: `True` value means that Vs30 values are expected to show clustering (as required from openquake.hazardlib.correlation).
-> * truncation_level: number of standard deviations for truncation of the cross-correlation model distribution (as required from `openquake.hazardlib.cross_correlation`).
+> * truncation_level: number of standard deviations for truncation of the cross-correlation model distribution (as required from openquake.hazardlib.cross_correlation).

 Usage